imvast/Discord-Account-Creator/README.md

 <h1 align="center"> Discord-Account-Creator </h1>

+<h2 align="center">ill be working on v2 once this gets patched ; v2 will gen unlocked tokens unlike this one lol </h2>

 **A mass Discord account/token creator that can be used for:**
 - Getting LVL3 Boost
 - Gaining server members